fmaussion/intro_to_programming/book/learning_tips.md

 so we can spend more time explaining the problematic concepts and make the most of the in-class time.

 You can ask questions:
+- to your friends and colleagues (highly recommended!)
 - in a search machine (one of the most important skills in programming!)
-- during class, with me
+- to me during class (and per email if necessary)
 - in the matrix/element chat (link on OLAT)